Jenelle Evans ‘Promises’ To Be At ‘Teen Mom 2’ Reunion, Reveals Who Was There For Her During ‘Darkest Time’

 “If anything the ONLY woman that helped me through my deepest darkest time was my MOTHER.
 Thanks to her I was able to get through it all and overcome everything. #TeenMom2.”

 Jenelle’s response comes after Kailyn spoke to her friend on the new episode of Teen Mom 2 and talked about how much she has done for Jenelle in the past.
-As previously reported by Inquisitr, Kailyn revealed that she did a lot for Jenelle and, at one time, even bailed her out of jail.
+As previously reported by The Inquisitr, Kailyn revealed that she did a lot for Jenelle and, at one time, even bailed her out of jail.

 On the show, Kailyn also revealed that she doesn’t plan on attending the Teen Mom 2 reunion because of Jenelle and her husband, David.

-According to US Weekly, Kailyn explained to her friend, “I’m not doing a reunion because of this.
+According to Us Weekly, Kailyn explained to her friend, “I’m not doing a reunion because of this.
 I don’t want to be in the same city as them.
 He’s just not a good person.”

 However, it looks like Jenelle Evans plans on being at the reunion.
 Jenelle’s co-star, Briana DeJesus, tweeted about the reunion.